 In addition to gaining 100 pounds, Metz had a panic attack and was rushed to the hospital on her 30th birthday.
 She then had a revelation and reorganized herself to follow another strategy.
 But for a long while, it was quite difficult to keep doing it.

-There's the reason she has a pause in her acting credits after 2010 until 2015.
+There's the reason she has a pause in her acting credits from 2010 until 2015.
 But she got back up (or down, to be exact) and attempted everything, including following her doctor's advice.
 The numbers started drastically reducing.

 All she did was eat a 2000-calorie diet and walk 20 minutes every day, and Chrissy Metz lost an amazing 100 lbs weight in five months.
 She regained her confidence too.